ayimdomnic/python-the-cool-way/README.md

-# python-the-cool-way
+# A cool collection of Python Code Katas and Resources

-I am Odhis, and I endorse this repo
+Part of my #30dayCodeChallenge (comming soon-ish)